delange/cosmosdb-spatial-query-perf/README.md

 * Data ingestion / [](/AzureSynapseAnalytics)
 The ingestion of (zipped) geojson files, stored on Blob, into Cosmos DB can be achieved by a copy activity with Azure Data Factory, which is described [here](/AzureDataFactory), under the AzureDataFactory folder.

-* Data analytics / enrichment
+* Data analytics and enrichment
 An example of big geospatial data analytics is given [here](/AzureSynapseAnalytics), under the Synapse folder.